bmink/esp_rotary/README.md

 this is signal bounce as contact is made within the encoder.
 This will result in the counting of unpredictable extra steps in either direction.

-We could do a delay-based debounce, which could work but at higher spin speeds would start to miss steps.
+A delay-based debounce might work, but already at moderately high turn speeds it would start to miss steps.

 A better idea is to take advantage of the fact that we *do* have two inputs that go active/inactive, offset from one another, and in a pattern that's